10 FREE Ways to Market Your Business This Christmas

 10. Small Business Saturday

-This event runs on a specific day each year and this year it's the 7th of December.
+This event runs on a specific day each year and this year it's the 4th of December and it's not too late to register your business.
 There's loads of info on their website including a marketing pack and a nationwide bus tour so check it out.
 Many high streets now incorporate Small Business Saturday into their marketing with lots of independent shops participating by offering deals and discounts.
-If it's too late to take part this year why not add it to your list for marketing activities next year.
+If it's too late for your business to take part this year why not add it to your list for marketing activities next year.

 Christmas is a great time to be a bit more adventurous with your marketing and have a bit of fun.
-And don’t think you need to do all of the above, maybe pick a couple of the ideas to focus on, analyse what has worked or hasn't and use this information to inform marketing decisions for next year, so you can bigger, better and bolder in your 2020 Christmas marketing.
+And don’t think you need to do all of the above, maybe pick a couple of the ideas to focus on.
+Don't forget to analyse what has worked or hasn't you can then use this information to inform marketing decisions for next year, so you can be bigger, better, and bolder in your 2022 Christmas marketing.

 Now, where did I stash the mince pies...